byfnoel/byfnoel/README.md

 ## Hi there 👋

 My name is Francisco Noel.
-I am a computer science student at University of Massachusetts Boston.
+I am a computer science student at the University of Massachusetts Boston.

 - 🔭 I like contributing to the rust ecosystem.
-- 🌱 My interests - Systems Programming, Backend Systems, Infrastructure.
+- 🌱 My interests - Backend Systems, Infrastructure, and Platform Engineering.
 - 📫 How to reach me: [x (twitter)](https://www.x.com/byfnoel) or [LinkedIn](https://www.linkedin.com/in/francisconoel)